stephanBV/django-rest-api-01/README.md

 -- Then in authentication/migrations/0001_initial.py, we can see that django has created the model User.
 --> python manage.py migrate
 #### end Customize model for authentication ####

+#### Unit Testing

+installed live server extension pip install coverage added .coveragerc to to define what we want and don't want to cover coverage run manage.py test && coverage report && coverage htm --> it created .coverage and htmlcov we see that authentication/models.py is not at 100% in htmlcov/ find index.html and click Go Live on vscode bottom right button --> once opened, click on authentication/models.py; where it's red it means it needs tests deleted test.py in authentication/ created tests/ folder, \_init_py and test*models.py Important note: when creating a test, always start with 'test*'.